vlinder-lang/test/README.md

 # test
-Test suite for the Mill toolchain.
+Test suite for the Vlinder toolchain.